 Indeed, just the right olive branches may lure the "decent conservatives" out there to finally perform their own miracle of 1947 and cut off their unholy alliance with kleptos and troglodytes.
 It seems worth a gesture or two!

-Still another crackpot suggestion: Do something about the prisons.
-Now, veering "left" again... (actually, staying "sensible"), let's fix the absurd fact that the USA has by far the highest percentage of its population behind bars -- far more that Cuba or China or Russia.
+Now, veering "left" again... (actually, staying "sensible"), let's fix the absurd fact that the USA has by far the highest percentage of its population behind bars — far more that Cuba or China or Russia.
 Of course this is related to the absurd Drug War and so, finding some reasonable "medical" solution to personal drug use would seem to make sense.
-One example: perhaps half of our prisoners might better be declared semi-competent wards of the state who must check in weekly to clinics, while living at home and working -- or possibly getting clean at voluntary conservation camps -- rather than costing us millions to incarcerate.
+One example: perhaps half of our prisoners might better be declared semi-competent wards of the state who must check in weekly to clinics, while living at home and working — or possibly getting clean at voluntary conservation camps — rather than costing us millions to incarcerate.
 I don't have any perfect answer.
 But, what we're doing is wrong.

-Or: Initiate a discussion about the future of capitalism.
-Among possible reform topics that would not disrupt our creative markets, but possibly prod them back toward sanity: Does the present "C Corporation" -- an immortal entity with most of the rights of a human being, but very few of the responsibilities -- need some tweaking or revision?
+Among possible reform topics that would not disrupt our creative markets, but possibly prod them back toward sanity: Does the present "C Corporation" — an immortal entity with most of the rights of a human being, but very few of the responsibilities — need some tweaking or revision?
 So that "success" is rewarded across decades, and not by maximizing stock price peaks for insider sales?
 Or so that the minimal conscience of a normal person can be expected or demanded?
 (See also the concept of the "B Corporation.")

 Revise "corporate democracy" to reward involved, long-term stockholders and limit the power of passive proxies.
 Consider a transaction tax to limit volatility and to control a "churn-hungry" financial caste.
 Sharply limit the recent abuse of interlocking corporate directorates, with a narrow CEO clan of golf buddies voting each other vast compensation packages in the most outrageous racket ever seen.

-Oh, while we're at it... at long last, call in the greenback!
 Every other major country has replaced its currency by now, with important positive effects for honest taxpayers.
-The rationalizations being offered by opponents -- who claim the greenback is forever special, different, and sacred -- are getting ridiculous and awfully long in the tooth.
+The rationalizations being offered by opponents — who claim the greenback is forever special, different, and sacred — are getting ridiculous and awfully long in the tooth.

-Create a whistleblowers/predictions registry!
 The intelligence communities, the economic bureaucrats, the professionals of all stripes, keep promising that they are on top of things, that they can anticipate what's coming.
 But every year, we hear of people who were right in the past, yet ignored.
 In the 1980s, one fellow forecast the S&L crisis.
 Did he rise in influence after being proved right?
 In the 1990s, another warned repeatedly that Orange County would go bust.
 What was his reward?
-What about those who said Saddam would invade Kuwait in 91?
+What about those who said Saddam would invade Kuwait in 1991?
 Or that there were no WMDs in 2002?

 Or take this example: His repeated warnings that Wall Street money manager Bernard Madoff was running a giant Ponzi scheme have cast Harry Markopolos as an unheeded prophet.
 But people who know or worked with Markopolos say it wasn't prescience that helped him foresee the collapse of Madoff's alleged $50 billion fraud.
 Instead, they say diligence and a strong moral sense drove his quixotic, nine-year quest to alert regulators about Madoff.
 Markopolos waged a remarkable battle to uncover fraud at Madoff's operation, sounding the alarm back in 1999 and continuing with his warnings all through this decade.
 The government never acted, Madoff continued his ways, and people lost billions.